epicweb-dev/epic-stack/COMMUNITY.md

 # Community

-Here you can find useful learning resources built and maintained by the community, such as articles and videos.
+Here you can find useful learning resources and tools built and maintained by the community, such as libraries, examples, articles, and videos.

 ## Learning resources